wonkatin/Linked-Lists/README.md

 Try to think of other methods that could trick out your linked list.

-*examples : a method to replace a insert a node at a certain index or a for_each method that does a callback on every node in the list*
+*examples: a method to insert a node at a certain index or a for_each method that does a callback function on every node in the list*